CloudLabsAI-Azure/pbiworkshops/Data Factory in a Day/LabIntro-V2.md

    ![](./Media/23042025(9).png)

-1. You will be able to view the Power BI Portal.
+1. You should be able to view the Power BI Portal.

    ![](./Media/23042025(10).png)